algolia/instantsearch/docs/src/getting-started/search-store.md

 The search store of Vue InstantSearch allows you to:

-- Perform search calls to Algolia
+- Perform search calls on Algolia
 - Change search parameters
 - Retrieve search results